Take four tablets together, once a day.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about enzalutamide and will provide you with a full list of the side-effects which you may experience from taking it.

-- Take the capsules with a drink of water.
-Swallow the capsules whole - do not chew or open the capsules in order to swallow them.
+- Take the tablets with a drink of water.
+Swallow the tablets whole - do not break or chew the tablets.

 - You can take your doses either before or after food, but try to take enzalutamide at the same time of day each day.
 This will help you to remember to take your doses regularly.